sunworshipper/testdock/README.md

-# testdock
+# wavedock
-repo2docker test repo
+jupyter-repo2docker recipe repo for creating a bioinformatics docker